amurphy181/JetsProject/README.md

 It is, however, possible to have more pilots than planes or vice-versa.
 If this is the case, matching planes to pilots will result in only as many matches as there are the lesser of said planes or pilots.
 Without this protection in place, the program would attempt to match objects with a null value and upset the runtime environment.

 Dog-fighting is not in the first version, but will be added as a stretch goal.
+Currently I am having loop issues!

 #### Lessons Learned